 Delicate silver creations from way back when

 When 12th Century AD Arabian explorers brought their trade and customs to Africa in sailing ships, they passed it on to the local people.
-These incredible talents of creating, by hand, exquisite jewellery and other delicate items from real silver are now being taught to Africa’s children.
+These incredible talents of creating, by hand, exquisite jewelry and other delicate items from real silver are now being taught to Africa’s children.
 These ancient Arabs may be long since gone, but their history remains embedded in the stones of the ruins on Ibo Island, a small island in the Quirimbas Archipelago of Mozambique.

 From fathers to sons

 The Ibo Island Lodge Silversmiths Project ensures local people on the island benefit from the sales of the silver creations.
-Their very appropriate base is the star shaped 17th Century fort on the island where tourists can visit them.
+Their very appropriate base is the star-shaped 17th Century fort on the island where tourists can visit them.